Own what your heart truly desire (in love)

 Because, who wants to invite someone to a potluck if they only show up for food right?

-Yet again, many women (including myself) have settled with partners/friends/families that isn't showing up in the same way, they may take advantage in the situations, while at the same time, not realizing what they actually need or like.
+Yet again, many women (including myself) have settled with partners/friends/families that isn't reciprocating in the same way, they may take advantage in the situations, while at the same time, not realizing what they actually need or like.

 I've seen some videos & articles talking about breadcrumbing,

-but I don't think it covers deeper laying thoughts, like:
+but I don't think it covers the deeper thoughts, like:

 why would we want breadcrumbs?